emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    Note: If you are a beginner user, you can click **SQL Examples** and **Enable Test** to learn and test the SQL rule.

 5. Click the + **Add Action** button to define an action that will be triggered by the rule.
 Select **Forwarding with Data Bridge** from the dropdown list.
-With this action, EMQX sends the data processed by the rule to Kafa.
+With this action, EMQX sends the data processed by the rule to the data bridge.

 6. Click the **+** icon next to the **Data bridge** drop-down box to create a data bridge.